cagov/wordpress-to-github/README.md

 ### wordpress-to-github.config.json

 Controls how the service will place content in GitHub.
+Copy `wordpress-to-github/schemas/wordpress-to-github-sample.config.json` from this repo to your target repo (e.g. `drought-ca-gov`) as `wordpress/config/wordpress-to-github.config.json`.

 ```json
 {